St. Croix Soap Manufacturing Company

 The St. Croix Soap Manufacturing Company was a Canadian business founded in 1878 in St. Stephen, New Brunswick by brothers James and Gilbert Ganong and Freeman H. Todd.

 The brothers had earlier founded the Ganong confectionery company and in 1884 dissolved their partnerships with the result that James became sole proprietor of the soap making business.
+In 1885, St Croix Soap president Charles Young and his wife Addie Todd moved into Dover Hill.

 The name is derived from the St. Croix River on whose banks the town of St. Stephen is located.